Buying vs Building Villa in Bali: 9 Key Factors to Consider

 Building a Villa

-• A custom-built villa that matches modern tastes can sell for a higher price.
+A custom-built villa that matches modern buyer preferences can potentially sell for a higher price.

-• Features like eco-friendly design, luxury finishes, or a great location can boost your resale value.
+Features like eco-friendly design, luxury finishes, smart home technology, high-quality materials, and a great location can help boost the resale value.

-• If done right, building can lead to a strong return on investment when it’s time to sell.
+If done properly, building can lead to a strong return on investment when it is time to sell.
+However, this depends on the quality of the design, construction, documentation, location, and how well the villa fits market demand.

 Factor 8: Legal and Bureaucratic Considerations